johanbook/docs/security/encryption.md

 ### One Time Pad

 One Time Pad (OTP) is an uncrackable symmetric key algorithm.
-The encryption key must be generated anew for each new message and be as large as the message.
+The encryption key must be generated anew for each new message and should be at least as large as the message.

 ### Caesar Cipher

 A Caesar Cipher is a substitution cipher where one shifts letters.
 One example is ROT13 where one shifts 13 letters.
-ROT13 is its own inverse (due to the english is 26 letters).
+ROT13 is its own inverse (due to the English alphabet has 26 letters).